indranildeveloper/indranildeveloper-kepler.gl/docs/api-reference/advanced-usages/custom-map-styles.md

 __Which option is for me?__ If you want to replace all basemap styles, we recommends __Option 2__.
 So you can also set the initial style with `styleType`.
 If you are adding more options as basemaps, __Option 1__ is ideal.

 ### 3. `mapboxApiAccessToken`
-If your map styles are not using Mapbox services, and you replaced all kepler.gl default map styles. `mapboxApiAccessToken` will not be required in `KeplerGl` component.
+If your map styles are not using Mapbox services, and you replaced all indranildeveloper-kepler.gl default map styles. `mapboxApiAccessToken` will not be required in `KeplerGl` component.

 #### 4. `DEFAULT_LAYER_GROUPS`

-If `layerGroups` is not suppied, kepler.gl uses the default layer groups below.
+If `layerGroups` is not suppied, indranildeveloper-kepler.gl uses the default layer groups below.

 ```js